hafizulf/laptopify/README.md

 ## Updates

 there are 2 branches in the repository which is for `basic-no-auth` is really mean to be like the branch's name whereas `master` branch is complete with authentication.
+The last one is `get-data-by-automatic` u can use this branch for more benefit with getting data.

 ## Setup